Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and

 \section{Conclusion}

-When Bret Victor (2012) implores audiences to ``stop drawing dead fish'' he challenges them to consider the fundamentally responsive nature of interactive tools: digital fish should react to users.
-Where the rigidity of static media limit their mutual embrace, this project suggests that interactivity facilitates the union of science and policy.
-Adding to the early discourse between video game and information design, this tool's analogies offer not just an open source exemplar but also help to identify a language for building these dialectic experiences in policy contexts.
+Where the rigidity of static media limits their mutual embrace, this case study considers interactivity to facilitate the valuable conversation between science and policy, a necessary dialogue emphasized by prior work {[}49, 71{]}.
+Adding to the early discourse between video game and information design, we offer a documented open source example of these ``explorable explanation'' ideas {[}27, 77{]} and how they influenced a practical tool with real-world use in an international treaty negotation context.
+Additionally, we also propose a possible ludic vocabulary for building these experiences for evidence-based policy, approaches we found useful in this specific tool's structural design.

-In facilitating this human-machine conversation, consider a concept from Jesse Schell (2019) central to the game design at the heart of the tool: experiences are co-created by game and player.
-In that spirit, these cross-disciplinary methods aim to create a balanced conversation in the space between AI, scientist, and decision-maker.
-For that, these approaches may reach beyond policy to other collaborative design contexts, reasserting the importance of human input even in a world further saturated with AI.
-This gestures to an exciting promise, a future in which computation does not displace experience but instead where both add to each other.
+For those facilitating similar machine-mediated conversation, consider a concept from Jesse Schell central to games: experiences are co-created by game and player {[}61{]}.
+In this framing, like games {[}55{]}, this kind of decision support tool may enable science to be activated and made more complete by the decision maker when it is brought into the framework of their policy expertise.
+This reaches the ultimate ambition of this tool: using computation to inform policy without prescribing it.

-The global plastics policy simulation tool is open source at \href{https://global-plastics-tool.org}{global-plastics-tool.org} and is public for further use in the plastics treaty negotiations currently underway.
-To that end, this project notably limits scope to permissively licensed technologies to leave its own flexible Berkeley Standard Distribution open source license unencumbered by proprietary closed-source components (OSI, n.d.).
-Finally, a scrolling storytelling experience for the general public to complement the detailed interface is also publicly available at \href{https://plasticstreaty.berkeley.edu/}{https://plasticstreaty.berkeley.edu}.
+Our global plastics policy simulation tool is available at \href{https://global-plastics-tool.org}{global-plastics-tool.org}.
+It is free and open source.
+Additionally, a scrolling storytelling experience for the general public to complement the detailed interface is also publicly available at \href{https://plasticstreaty.berkeley.edu/}{https://plasticstreaty.berkeley.edu}.